BleuLlama/AmigaInputToUSB/README.md

 - Atari mouse as HID mouse
 - Atari Joystick as HID mouse
 - Atari Joystick as various HID Keyboard control sets
-- Amiga Keyboard as HID Keyboard (stretch goal)
+- Amiga Keyboard as HID Keyboard (future)

 This was originally made for the http://retrochallenge.org Retro Challenge 2015/7.